Chapters of 2 Maccabees: Chapter 10

 Among scholars who argue that the book of 2 Maccabees was written as a response to 1 Maccabees or by a Pharisee enemy of the Hasmonean dynasty, the story in Idumea, where Simon Thassi's men take an astronomical bribe (70,000 drachmas was gigantic in the era), Judas returns, executes the leaders that took the bribe, then conquers the towers himself, is cited as evidence.
-Other scholars disagree that this was meant as an implicit criticism of Simon (and by extension, his descendents that ruled the Hasmonean kingdom) and just see the passage as glorifying Judas.
-Regardless of whether the account was intended to smear Simon or not, it is consistent with the epitomist's overall view of Judas as an unstoppable commander, and that when setbacks happen, they are due to malfeasance from others.
+Other scholars disagree that this was meant as an implicit criticism of Simon (and by extension, his descendants that ruled the Hasmonean kingdom) and just see the passage as glorifying Judas.
+Regardless of whether the account was intended to smear Simon or not, it is consistent with the epitomist's overall view of Judas as an unstoppable commander.
+His setbacks are always due to malfeasance from others.